tiash/gpio-hat/README.md

 It should be possible to have the screen show a simple UI for selecting the IC, running the tests and showing the results.

 ## Cleanup and improve the design of the HAT Board
-The board layout should be changed to put the ICs on the under side, or not underneat the ZIF socket.
+The board layout should be changed to put the ICs on the under side, or not underneath the ZIF socket.
 There's also lots of features that could make this better.
 Here's a few items that come to mind:
 - Integrated supply voltage controller instead of the 3.3V/5.0V jumper,